 There are three types of spousal support in Oregon: transitional spousal support, compensatory spousal support, and spousal maintenance.
 Many people still refer to spousal support as “alimony” but it’s more properly referred to as “spousal support.”

-Transitional Spousal Support
+Transitional Spousal Support in Oregon

 Transitional spousal support is typically awarded to assist a party in transitioning to re-entry into the workforce, or to help the party attain economic self-sufficiency by funding education or training for career advancement, or to develop an employment plan to achieve a more consistent income.